UCL School of Management

 Year abroad or year in industry

 There are three potential pathways for the BSc International Management programme.
-You may choose to remain with the 3-year BSc in International Management; however, you are strongly encouraged to gain further international experience through a structured 1.
-Study Year Abroad, or 2.
-International Industrial Placement, before returning for the final year where you will use this experience to critically analyse the practical issues associated with managing in global environments.
+You may choose to remain with the 3-year BSc in International Management; however, you are strongly encouraged to gain further international experience through a structured Study Year Abroad, or International Industrial Placement, before returning for the final year where you will use this experience to critically analyse the practical issues associated with managing in global environments.
 Both will help you to develop your resume, seek personal growth, and enjoy the challenges of adapting to new situations.

 International Industrial Placement:

-• Obtain practical international work-based experiences
+• Enhanced organisational knowledge - obtaining practical international work-based experiences

-• Build international professional networks
+• Networking opportunities - building international professional networks

-• Enhance your employability portfolio
+• Further career opportunities - enhancing your employability portfolio

-You will be provided with preparation and training workshops in advance of the placement starting.
-This includes cultural orientation, professional development workshops, and guidance on adapting to the work culture in your host country.
-Taught courses in Years 1 and 2 (such as ‘Cross-Cultural Management’) will also be designed to support this move.
-Each student will be allocated with a personal tutor, and the module leader for the Industrial Placement will liaise with students and the companies to provide check-ins.
+You have the opportunity to source and select your own placement opportunities.
+Where this is not possible, the careers team may be able to provide further assistance.
+In advance of your placement starting you will be provided with preparation and training workshops, which include cultural orientation, professional development workshops, and guidance on adapting to the work culture in your host country.
+Taught courses in Years 1 and 2 (such as ‘Cross-Cultural Management’) are also designed to support this move.
+Each student will be allocated a personal tutor, and representatives from the School of Management will liaise with students and the companies to provide check-ins.

 Study Year Abroad: